mitchell/mjfs.us/README.md

 # Personal Website
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 This is my personal website built using React.js.
-Visit it and read a bit more about it [here](https://www.mitchelljfsimon.com/projects).
+It is hosted in multiple locations around the US, Canada, and Europe thanks to AWS CloudFront and S3.

+You can read more about my websites history and my other projects [here](https://mjfs.us/projects).